BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***Validation checks***: MCM runs dozens of validation checks to ensure that your blueprint for integration was correctly written, while providing detailed error messages if something is wrong.
 It also validates the settings' values at runtime to ensure that they respect the defined constraints, which is especially useful if JSON settings files were manually edited, something that is supported by MCM;
 >
 > • ***Supports bespoke UI injection***: MCM allows you to inject your own UI elements into the MCM UI, so you could even have a mix of MCM-generated UI and your own custom UI in the same mod.
-This is useful when your mod has customized features largely unrelated to configuration;
+This is useful when your mod has specific features to expose in the UI that are largely unrelated to configuration;
 >
 > • **Cross-mod settings access**: The unified config approach promoted by MCM allows for straightforward access to settings from other mods, as arbitrary implementations are mostly eliminated, facilitating compatibility and interoperability.
 >
 > • ***Doesn't clutter UI***: MCM centralizes settings for all mods that use it, so you don't have to worry about cluttering players' screens with yet another IMGUI window, thinking when should it initialize, activate, or even about keybindings - and possible conflicts thereof - for  showing such windows.
-Users will have a familiar (Noesis) button for opening MCM.
+Users will have a familiar (Noesis) button in the ESC menu (later also the main menu) for opening MCM.
 > • Furthermore, you can conditionally hide elements of your configuration based on settings' values with `VisibleIf` entries.
 >
 > • ***Robustness***: MCM has more than 40 automated server-side tests aiming to ensure that it works as expected, edge cases are handled, and errors are gracefully reported without halting the framework or game; errors from one mod won't affect the others.